RESOURCES

 A collaboration between the U.S. Department of Homeland Security, the U.S. Department of Health and Human Services, the U.S. Department of Justice, and the U.S. Department of Education built with input from the Stand with Parkland families, SchoolSafety.gov provides one-stop access to federal school safety resources, programs, and actionable recommendations to create a safe and supportive learning environment where students can thrive and grow.
 SchoolSafety.gov aims to help schools prevent, protect, mitigate, respond to, and recover from emergency situations.

-The Marjory Stoneman Douglas High School Public Safety Commission report
+The Marjory Stoneman Douglas High School Public Safety Commission Reports

 The Secret Service’s National Threat Assessment Center’s Analysis of Targeted School Violence